Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/TestTexture.png "Truly a lovely image")

-&nbsp;&nbsp;&nbsp;With this lets render it to the screen.
+&nbsp;&nbsp;&nbsp;With this let's render it to the screen.
 I placed the image in the base folder for the project and we just need to add the following lines right before SDL_Delay in libtest.cpp

 ```C++